ordina-jworks/ordina-jworks.github.io/_posts/2021-02-17-Out-With-The-Old.md

 {: refdef}

 A valid strategy for Experimenter innovation is to aim for a just-enough innovation to keep up with the product leaders, but aiming for that mainstream market where profit margins are lower.
-In return your customer base is much larger to make up for this.
+In return, your customer base is much larger to make up for this.
-It might seem that the same philosophy can be taken on the low end market.
+It might seem that the same philosophy can be taken on the low-end market.
 If not for the fact that this drop in profit margin and resulting increase in potential customer base does come with a warning: The lower in cost and product excellence you go on the spectrum, the easier it becomes for new competitors to enter it, and take a piece of the pie.
 This is what is known in Michael Porter’s Five Forces Model as the Threat of New Entrants, and is a vital consideration in evaluating whether you are adopted a viable business strategy.